-18. Alternates and Vacancies
+Rule 19 Alternates and Vacancies

 - A. Alternate delegates shall be selected by primary, convention or committee processes subject to the same National Party Rules applicable to the selection of delegates, except that the provisions of Rule 9.A. shall not apply to the election of alternates.
-Each State Democratic Chair shall certify all alternates in writing to the Secretary of the DNC. - B. If a given presidential preference is entitled to one or more delegate positions in a state but would not otherwise be entitled to an alternate position, that preference shall be allotted one at-large alternate position. - C. The proportions of alternates elected at the district level, and at-large, and as pledged party leader and elected official alternates, may be the same as the proportions of delegates elected in those categories.
+Each State Democratic Chair shall certify all alternates in writing to the Secretary of the DNC. - B. If a given presidential preference is entitled to one or more delegate positions in a state but would not otherwise be entitled to an alternate position, that preference shall be allotted one at-large alternate position. - C. The proportions of alternates elected at the district level, and at-large, and as pledged party leader and elected official alternates, may be the same as the proportions of delegates elected in those categories. - D. Each state Delegate Selection Plan shall specifically provide how and under what conditions an alternate is to replace or act in lieu of (collectively referred to as "replace" or "replaces") a delegate.

-- D. Each state Delegate Selection Plan shall specifically provide how and under what conditions an alternate is to replace or act in lieu of (collectively referred to as "replace" or "replaces") a delegate. - Delegate Selection Plans may specify one or any combination of the following alternatives for permanent and temporary replacements: - a.
+- 1. Delegate Selection Plans may specify one or any combination of the following alternatives for permanent and temporary replacements: - a.
 The delegate chooses the alternate; - b.
 The delegation chooses the alternate; - c.
 The alternate who receives the highest number of votes; or - d.
 Such other process as protects the interests of presidential candidates, delegates and alternates. - 2.
-A permanent replacement occurs when a delegate resigns or dies prior to and during the National Convention and the alternate replaces the delegate for the remainder of the National Convention.
+If a delegate or alternate candidate who has been elected but not yet certified to the Secretary of the DNC resigns, dies or is no longer eligible to serve, the delegate-elect or alternate-elect shall be replaced, after consultation with the State Party, by the authorized representative of the presidential candidate to whom the delegate or alternate was pledged. - 3.
+A permanent replacement occurs when a delegate resigns, dies or is no longer eligible to serve prior to or during the National Convention and the alternate replaces the delegate for the remainder of the National Convention.
 Any alternate who permanently replaces a delegate shall be certified in writing to the Secretary of the DNC by the State Democratic Chair.
-He/She shall be of the same presidential preference (including uncommitted status) and sex of the delegate he/she replaces, and to the extent possible shall be from the same political subdivision within the state as the delegate; except in the case where the presidential candidate has only one alternate, in which case, that alternate shall become the certified delegate. - 3.
-A temporary replacement occurs when a delegate is to be absent for a limited period of time during the convention and an alternate temporarily acts in the delegate's place.
-Any alternate who temporarily replaces a delegate must be of the same presidential preference (including uncommitted status) as the delegate he/she replaces, and to the
+They shall be of the same presidential preference (including uncommitted status) and gender of the delegate they replace, and to the extent possible shall be from the same political subdivision within the state as the delegate; except in the case where the presidential candidate has only one alternate, in which case, that alternate shall become the certified delegate. - 4.
+A temporary replacement occurs when a delegate is to be absent for a limited period of time during the convention and an alternate temporarily acts in the

-- extent possible shall be of the same sex and from the same political subdivision within the state as the delegate. - E. A vacant alternate position shall be filled by the delegation.
-The replacement shall be of the same presidential preference (or uncommitted status), of the same sex and, to the extent possible, from the same political subdivision as the alternate being replaced.
+- delegate's place.
+Any alternate who temporarily replaces a delegate must be of the same presidential preference (including uncommitted status) as the delegate they replace, and to the extent possible shall be of the same gender and from the same political subdivision within the state as the delegate. - E. A vacant alternate position shall be filled by the delegation.
+The replacement shall be of the same presidential preference (or uncommitted status), of the same sexgender and, to the extent possible, from the same political subdivision as the alternate being replaced.
 Each replacement of a vacant alternate position shall be certified in writing to the Secretary of the DNC by the State Democratic Chair.

-DNC Rules and Bylaws Committee
+Rule 20 DNC Rules and Bylaws Committee